RobertBolender/personal-activity-monitoring/README.md

 Tested on macOS 14.2.1

+Logs are written to the `log/` directory in the same directory as the script, one file per day.
-Note that this script does not currently have any log rotation, so the log file will grow indefinitely.
+Note that the script will not ever delete old logs, so you will need to do that manually if you want to.

 ## Suggested Usage